cavazosjoe/okta-blog/_source/_posts/2020-10-14-saml-database-authentication.md

 - `spring-boot-starter` provides core application libraries, configuration support, and logging
 - `spring-boot-starter-web` provides support for building web applications
 - `spring-boot-starter-security` provides support for securing the application (e.g., Basic Auth, Form Login)
-- `spring-boot-starter-data-jpa` provides support for the Java Persistence API, which will be used to communicate with the database for DB authentication
+- `spring-boot-starter-data-jpa` provides support for the Java Persistence API, which is used to communicate with the database for DB authentication
 - `spring-boot-starter-thymeleaf` provides support for the [Thymeleaf](https://www.thymeleaf.org/) templating engine, a simple and powerful way to create web pages for Spring Boot applications

 ```xml